 Amy Bauer, MD, MS

 Amy Bauer is an associate professor in the UW Department of Psychiatry and Behavioral Sciences.
-She is the co-leader of the Integrated Care Training Program (ICTP) Integrated Care Pathway, the Quality Improvement (QI) rotation lead for the Integrated Care Fellowship, and the QI lead for the Community-Based Integrated Care Fellowship.
+She is the co-leader of the Integrated Care Training Program (ICTP) Integrated Care Pathway, the research rotation lead for the Integrated Care Fellowship, and the QI lead for the Community-Based Integrated Care Fellowship.
 Dr. Bauer has worked as a psychiatric consultant for clinics in the Behavioral Health Integration Program (BHIP) and statewide Mental Health Integration Program (MHIP).
 Her interests include psychosomatic medicine, mobile health, health disparities, and health services research.